Valentine Vousden - "whom all old Dubliners will remember"

 Vousden went through one or two fortunes.
 The last time I saw him was in January, 1900, when on the invitation of the Guardians, I visited the North Dublin Union with Mr T. W. Russell, M.P.
 Vousden was an inmate, and a very cheerful one, and I was able to shake hands with a man who had delighted me when I was a child.

-The North Dublin Union was the House of Industry, that is, the workhouse for Dublin north of the River Liffey.
+The North Dublin Union in Grangegorman was the House of Industry, that is, the workhouse for Dublin north of the River Liffey.
 Built in 1772 and adapted in 1840, the main building has now been demolished (since 2003).
 It was open to "poor helpless men and women", "men who should be committed as vagabonds or sturdy beggars able or fit for labour", and "idle, strolling, and disorderly women as should be committed and found able or fit for labour".

 Nazareth House, Bexhill-on-Sea, East Sussex: formerly a convent & orphanage then a school.
 It has now been turned into about 150 residential homes, and its name changed to St James Place.
 The old chapel is being kept as a lounge for the residents.